-Mesembryanthemum surrectum (basionym), Glottiphyllum arrectum, Glottiphyllum concavum, Glottiphyllum parvifolium, Glottiphyllum rubrostigma, Mesembryanthemum arrectum, Mesembryanthemum subrectum
+Mesembryanthemum surrectum, Glottiphyllum arrectum, Glottiphyllum concavum, Glottiphyllum parvifolium, Glottiphyllum rubrostigma, Mesembryanthemum arrectum, Mesembryanthemum subrectum

-Glottiphyllum surrectum is a small, mat-forming succulent with short stems and slender, erect leaves.
-The rosettes are up to 3.2 inches (8 cm) in diameter, with 3 pairs of leaves arranged cross-wise.
-The leaves are bright green, turning dark green, or even a deep red (almost black for some plants), in full sun.
-They have slightly pointed tips.
-The flowers are yellow and appear in fall.
+Glottiphyllum surrectum is a small mat-forming succulent with short stems and erect, slender leaves with slightly pointed tips.
+The rosettes have three pairs of leaves arranged cross-wise.
+They grow up to 3.2 inches (8 cm) in diameter.
+The leaves are bright green but turn dark green or even a deep red in full sun.
+Flowers are yellow and appear in the fall.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
 This leads to or allows plants that are not especially large and sometimes very small and affects how they need to be treated in cultivation.

 The basics of care are very simple: free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 The difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.

 These plants require a loam-based compost with extra drainage material like horticultural grit or perlite.
 They all like good light conditions and plenty of ventilation.